 What is a Homestead Exemption?

-In Texas, the homestead exemption allows you to reduce the amount of property taxes you pay on the house you live in.
-While the amounts vary, here are the basic kind of savings you can expect:
+In Texas, the homestead exemption allows you to reduce the amount of property taxes you pay on your primary residence.
+While the amounts vary, here are the basic kinds of savings you can expect:

-- General homestead exemption: In Texas, the general homestead exemption available to most qualifying homeowners is worth $25,000.
+- General homestead exemption (for school taxes): In Texas, the general homestead exemption available to most qualifying homeowners is worth $25,000.
 That means that a home valued at $175,000 will only be taxed on $150,000 of that value.

-- Over 65 or disabled exemption: Those who qualify for this additional exemption receive another $10,000 exemption on their taxable value.
+- Over 65 or disabled exemptions: Those who qualify for one of these additional exemptions receive another $10,000 exemption on their taxable value.
 In this case, the house above is now taxed on just $140,000 of its value.
 You cannot qualify for both an over-65 and a disabled exemption.

 Depending on the value of your home, those savings add up quickly.
 On that $175,000 home from our example above, we’re talking $450-$650 a year!